Rulemaking Process

-Seattle’s new Building Emissions Performance Standard (BEPS) policy (SMC 22.925), signed by Mayor Harrell on December 13, 2023, establishes carbon emissions targets that larger existing buildings must meet over the next two to three decades.
-The policy is projected to reduce building emissions 27% by 2050, making it one of the most impactful climate actions Seattle is taking.
-The City’s next phase is to develop the Director’s Rule which will contain details such as required documentation, processes for compliance, and other key elements that were flagged for rulemaking in the BEPS ordinance.
+Seattle’s new Building Emissions Performance Standard (BEPS) law (SMC 22.925), signed by Mayor Harrell on Dec.
+13, 2023, establishes greenhouse gas emissions targets that larger existing buildings must meet over the next two to three decades.
+The City’s current phase is developing the Director’s Rule which will contain details such as required documentation, processes for compliance, and other key elements flagged for rulemaking in the BEPS ordinance.

 Director’s Rule Process Overview